 When my mother fell chronically ill from the surgical responses to her pelvic muscle problems, I did research and was overwhelmed by what I discovered, namely, most women suffer from weak pelvic muscles, the part of the body responsible for supporting the health of the bladder, uterus, and vagina, and in seeking to alleviate the debilitating symptoms, they encounter dangerous and ill-conceived solutions.

-I founded Kegelbell because I was deeply moved when I discovered how much women suffer as a result of weak pelvic floors, and it was clear the marketplace was motivated by forces that would never offer a safe, natural, effective, and affordable solution.
+I founded Kegelbell because I was deeply moved when I discovered how much people with vaginas suffer as a result of weak pelvic floors, and it was clear the marketplace was motivated by forces that would never offer a safe, natural, effective, and affordable solution.

 My background is in Philosophy and I was a university professor.
-So when I heard about the issue of widespread pelvic floor weakness amongst women, I immediately thought about it philosophically.
+So when I heard about the issue of widespread pelvic floor weakness for women, I immediately thought about it philosophically.

 I concluded that our culture's ambivalence about female sexuality has manifested as a physical weakness in women at the core of their sexuality: the muscles in the genital area.

 This conclusion disturbs me greatly.